DOV-Vlaanderen/pygada/docs/data_input.rst

 .. dropdown:: Possible parameters
     :animate: fade-in

-    The following parameters are possible to download groundwater data from.
+    From the following parameters groundwater data can be downloaded.

     .. tab-set::